cocoa-xu/evision/README.md

 Early versions (v0.1.x) of `evision` will be available on hex.pm soon.

 ### Use Precompiled Library (Default)
+[CMake](https://cmake.org/) >= 3.3 is required for downloading and deploying precompiled binaries at the moment.
+We're working on removing this requirement.

-To use precompiled Evision library, the following environment variables can be set based on your needs.
+The following environment variables can be set based on your needs.

 (Note that precompiled binaries do not use FFmpeg.
-If you'd like to use FFmpeg, please compile from source and set corresponding environment variables.
+If you'd like to use FFmpeg, please compile from source (please see instructions in the next section) and set corresponding environment variables.
 We're considering this option at the moment.)

 #### TARGET_ABI
 ```shell